About the Australian Automotive Service and Repair Authority (AASRA)

 Other functions of AASRA include:

-• Appointing mediators or technical experts for dispute resolution between a data provider and Australian automotive repairers or registered training organisations who provide training in the service, maintenance, repair, modifying and dismantling of vehicles covered by the Scheme;
+• appointing mediators or technical experts for dispute resolution between a data provider and Australian automotive repairers or registered training organisations who provide training in the service, maintenance, repair, modifying and dismantling of vehicles covered by the Scheme;

 • review all unresolved mediation;